-You’re kicking off the summer with a BBQ and have carefully thought through every detail — including the playlist.
+You’ve carefully thought through every detail for your upcoming party — including the playlist.
 There’s just one problem: Guests can enjoy the music in the living room, but that’s where the experience ends.

 Enter the whole house audio system.
 It’s the perfect way to create a seamless experience for your guests, as their favorite songs travel with them from room to room — and even outside.